Please mark your calendars and join us on OCTOBER 6th, 7th and 8th, 2022 for OIBF!

 OIBF Mission Statement

-The mission of the Oklahoma International Bluegrass Festival, Inc. (OIBF) is to organize an annual world class festival; to support the bluegrass industry in Oklahoma, to educate the people of Oklahoma and beyond about bluegrass music, its history and dominance in Oklahoma, and to promote the annual festival throughout the state, creating an on-going state resource that serves Oklahoma’s economic development.
-As a 501(c)(3) nonprofit corporation, our primary goal is to support youth through music scholarships and continuing music education opportunitites.
+The mission of the Oklahoma’s International Bluegrass Festival, Inc. (OIBF) is to organize an annual world class festival; to support the bluegrass industry in Oklahoma, to educate the people of Oklahoma and beyond about bluegrass music, its history and dominance in Oklahoma, and to promote the annual festival throughout the state, creating an on-going state resource that serves Oklahoma’s economic development.
+As a 501(c)(3) nonprofit corporation, our primary goal is to support youth through music scholarships and continuing music education opportunities.
+We are also delighted to draw visitors to Oklahoma and historic Guthrie.

 While speaking to bluegrass fans worldwide, Berline saw the need for a festival where national and international players could perform and mix freely.
 This type of event would be new to the bluegrass world and would appeal not only to the musicians themselves, but to bluegrass and other music fans worldwide.

-In 1984, while still living in Los Angeles, Berline visited Oklahoma and ran into Joe Hutchinson, now a state representative.
+In 1984, while still living in Los Angeles, Berline visited Oklahoma and ran into Joe Hutchinson, who was a state representative at the time.
 Since Hutchinson was then involved in organizing the Powder Horn Park Bluegrass Festival, and had worked on other musical events in the past, he was more than interested in Berline’s ideas about an international bluegrass festival in Oklahoma.

 But it was over ten years later before the wheels were set in motion.
 A small group became committed to producing such a festival, and in 1996, Hutchinson was able to help in earnest by sponsoring the incorporation of the Oklahoma International Bluegrass Festival (OIBF), Inc. Formally incorporated as a charitable organization under Oklahoma statutes, OIBF consists of volunteers and willing professionals who have raised funds, solicited charitable donations, and given time and money to make the festival a success.